-Table 17.2.
-Time series of Bering Sea/Aleutian Islands Atka mackerel catches (including discards and CDQ catches) by region, corresponding Acceptable Biological Catches (ABC), and Total Allowable Catches (TAC) set by the North Pacific Fishery Management Council from 1995 to the present.
-Apportioned catches prior to 1995 are available in Lowe et al. (2013).
+Table 17.2.Time series of Bering Sea/Aleutian Islands Atka mackerel catches (including discards and CDQ catches) by region, corresponding Acceptable Biological Catches (ABC), and Total Allowable Catches (TAC) set by the North Pacific Fishery Management Council from 1995 to the present.
+Apportioned catches prior to 2000 are available in Lowe et al. (2013) and Lowe et al. 2018.
 Catches, ABCs, and TACs are in metric tons.